LarsMaronde99/EmotionDetection/README.md

 - ```improved_deepCNN_1.h5```: model trained without disgusted class
 - ```improved_deepCNN_2.h5```: model trained without disgusted class and without FER-2013 dataset

-You can choose a different model for the Webcam Demo Application by changing the filepath in line 27 in webcam_demo.py
+You can select a different model for the applications by changing the file path in line 27 in webcam_demo.py or line 26 in classify_picture.py.